WBK-Robotics/industrial-assembly-taskboard/source/3-Assembly-Instructions-Gear-Assembly.rst

 Place Mounting Part 2 facing down like shown in the picture.

-Then place the two Shaft with Key parts into the two holes of Mounting Part 2.
+Then place the two Shafts with Key parts into the two holes of Mounting Part 2.

 .. image:: images/3_gears_mounting_part_2.png
     :alt: 3 Gears Mounting Part 2